 5 min read · Cost

-East Sacramento — Fab 40s, Fab 50s, and the broader East Sac character belt — has one of California's densest concentrations of pre-war Tudor revival and craftsman architecture.
-Re-side is restoration scope, not production work.
+East Sacramento — the Fab 40s, Fab 50s, and the broader character belt around McKinley Park — holds one of California's densest concentrations of pre-war Tudor revival, English cottage, and craftsman architecture.
+Re-siding here is restoration scope, not production work.
+The neighborhood's age, lot density, detailed trim, and substrate condition explain most of the spread between competing bids, far more than the cladding brand does.

 The East Sac architectural mix